broblocodex/5-minute-tutorials/video2/use-cases.md

 **Setup:**
 1. Use Step 03 (`steps/03-directional-launcher.lua`)
 2. Place/rotate the pad surface to face the direction you want players launched
-3. The pad's green color shows it's directional
-4. Adjust `FORWARD_RATIO` and `UP_RATIO` for different trajectories

-**Perfect for:**
-- Wall-mounted launchers that shoot players across rooms
-- Angled pads that launch players up and over obstacles
-- Ceiling-mounted pads for dramatic downward launches

 ---

 Here's the thing: jump pads work best when players don't expect them.
 Tuck one around a corner, hide it after a long climb, or put it right where someone's about to give up on a tricky jump.
-That surprise "WHOOSH!" moment?
-That's what keeps people playing.